uPVC House Cladding Cost

 - Cost of Removing uPVC Cladding

-- Hiring Someone to Install uPVC Cladding Checklist
+- Checklist: Hiring a uPVC Cladding Installer

 - FAQs

-How Much Does Cladding Cost?
+How Much Does uPVC Cladding Cost?

 The area in which you choose to get the cladding fitted will have a big impact on the final cost.
 The larger the area, the higher the cost.
 The number of storeys will also increase the price.

-This is because it is harder to work at height and also because you will need to hire scaffolding—for example, a single side of a bungalow costs on average £800.
+This is because it is harder to work at height and also because you will need to hire scaffolding.
+For example, a single side of a bungalow costs on average £800.

 Is corrugated steel a good option for cladding in terms of creating a durable and contemporary extension?